How to Setup Shipping Rates

 In order to add a new option to your product, you have to select the type (e.g. option, text input, text area or file).
 In the case of option, text input and text area you have to add a new name (e.g. Size or Color) and its value (e.g. XL or BLACK) and then, by clicking on Add, this new option is immediately available.
 The file option is only avaiable to upload images so a name or value cannot be defined for it.

-On our cloth store example, if we choose for the type Option, people can just choose between the different options we give them (e.g. Small, Medium or Large).
+On our cloth store example, if we choose for the type Option, people can just choose between the different options we give them (e.g. small, medium or large for Size and blue, white and black for Color).

 If we choose for the option Text input we allow people to customize their product with inserting text of their choice (e.g. Front text is the option, so people are able to type in text of their choice to customize their t-shirt).